 - Strong eggy flavor – I find that any flan using more than six eggs is going to be bad.
 I find that the magic egg number is five.
 If you see a recipe that calls for more than six eggs in one flan run in the opposite direction.

-WATCH YOUR CARAMEL!
+- Burt caramel – WATCH YOUR CARAMEL!
 The moment you walk away from the stove I promise you it will over brown and burn.
 Also, you may be tempted to turn up the heat and hurry the process.
 DON’T DO IT!
-Be patience it will melt and it will be the perfect golden brown.
+Be patient it will melt and it will be the perfect golden brown.

 - Grainy texture or air pocket – This can happen from over whisking your batter.
 Whisking will incorporate air into your batter.
 I find it is better to use a paddle instead of a whisk.
 Also, cooking at too high a temperature can cause the custard to curdle and result in graininess.
 Cook your flan low and slow and DO NOT forget to cook it in a water bath.

-Skin happens from overcooking.
+- Skin –Skin happens from overcooking.
 As soon as you see your flan has set and stopped jiggling, pull it and let it cool.

-Also, I have found that it satisfies pumpkin pie lover and non-lovers.
+Also, I have found that it satisfies pumpkin pie lovers and non-lovers.
 It’s the perfect crowd-pleaser.
 It has the creamy texture of a firm custard and the familiar, comforting taste of pumpkin pie!
 Mmmmm!